 There are so many things to do in Costa Rica, and so many of them have to do with its amazing culture and food, and with its gorgeous beaches and friendly people.
 However, there is little doubt among the top Costa Rica attractions is its natural beauty.

 I could go on and on about how many things to do in Costa Rica there are and about the number of outdoor activities that should be added to the perfect itinerary when one is in this part of the world, but the following is a selection of my favorites things to do in Costa Rica.

-Scuba Dive in and around Drake Bay
+Scuba Dive, Snorkel and Whale Watching in and around Drake Bay

 Many travelers who enjoy nature vacations have scuba-diving experiences at the top of their list.
 Among the coolest places to visit in Costa Rica there are lots of amazing spots to explore under the water.
 One of the top picks is Drake Bay.
 Located in the northern part of the Osa Peninsula of Costa Rica, one of the most remote regions of the country, Bahia Drake, as it’s called in Spanish, was named after Sir Francis Drake.
 He discovered it in the 16th century, during his voyage around the globe.